-"We're enormously pleased that Gravity Probe B is safely in orbit and operating as expected.
-It is because of close collaboration with our Stanford and NASA colleagues that we have reached this important milestone," said Jim Crocker, vice president, civil space, Lockheed Martin Space Systems Company.
+"We're now counting the days until launch and are enormously proud of the close collaboration with our Stanford and NASA colleagues that has brought us to this exciting point in the GP-B program," said Jim Crocker, vice president, civil space, Lockheed Martin.
 "We look forward to the mission ahead and the data that will increase our understanding of the fundamental structure of the universe."